Gamer337/CV/README.md

-# CV
 It is a website which is made in the Form of a CV.
-The website contains utilities and components of Bootstrap 4.
-The web page also has various downloads links.
+The website contains utilites and components of Bootstrap 4.
+The webpage also has various downloads links.